bauer-alex/APCtools/paper/paper.md

 response, link function $g(\cdot)$ and the intercept $\beta_0$.
 The interaction surface is included as a tensor product surface $f_{ap}(age_i, period_i)$, represented by a two-dimensional spline basis.
-$\eta_i$ represents an optional linear predictor that contains further control variables.
+$\eta_i$ represents an optional linear predictor that contains further covariates.
 Model estimation can be performed with functions `gam` or `bam` from R package `mgcv` [@wood_2017].
 As outlined in @weigert_2021 this modeling approach can both be applied to repeated